Nowadays, it seems like having a harmonious life is easier said than done. We live in a hectic society that demands

 Ayurveda, also known as Ayurvedic Medicine, is defined as the science of life.
 From the word itself, Ayur means

 water, and earth.
-When combined in the human body, these elements form energy called Dosha.
+When combined in the human body, these elements form energy called: Dosha.

-Dosha or the mind-body type is the main foundation of Ayurveda.
-It expressed a unique blend of our physical,
+Dosha, or the mind-body type, is the main foundation of Ayurveda.
+It expresses a unique blend of our physical,

 1. Vata Dosha

 Vata dosha is made up of the elements of space and air.
 These elements define our body movement, including

 2. Pitta Dosha